Azure-Samples/active-directory-verifiable-credentials-dotnet/1. asp-net-core-api-idtokenhint/README.md

 > - click create
 > - copy the Issue Credential URL.

 Make sure you copy the value of the credential URL after you created the credential in the portal.
+[INSERT SCREENSHOT FROM CREATED CREDENTIAL HERE]
 Copy the URL in the `CredentialManifest` part of the `appsettings.json`.
 You need to manually copy your Microsoft AAD Verifiable Credential service created Decentralized Identifier (did:ion..) value from this page as well and paste that in the appsettings.json file for `IssuerAuthority` and `VerifierAuthority`.

 ### API Payloads